 Erwin F. Lange Endowment

-The Erwin F. Lange Endowment was established in 2005 to provide day-to-day operating funds for the Cascadia Meteorite Laboratory (CML).
+The Erwin F. Lange Endowment was established in 2005 to invest in the long-term growth of the Cascadia Meteorite Laboratory (CML).

-Donations are added to the fund's principal, with the interest on this principal supplying the funds to run the lab.
+Donations are added to the fund's principal, with the interest on this principal available to cover laboratory expenses.

 In 2005, CML became an official respository for the type specimens of some newly classified meteorites.
-We maintain these specimens and loan material to researchers at other institutions.
+We maintain these and many other specimens, and loan material to researchers at other institutions.

 Please help support your lab.